Transatlanticism: Composition

 Greenwald, writing for MTV, writes that the album's songs "slow dance between genres—lush, sensitive piano ballads bump up against and blur into kaleidoscopic guitar grooves."
 The album emphasizes ambient noises, including "clicks, whooshes, and whirs"; the title track, for example, is built around the humming of an airplane engine.
 Its mood is often somber or dark, which Gibbard figured was an extension of his point of view in life: "I have this sense of realism that sometimes is a little depressing," he confessed to Magnet in 2003.
 Jim Fusilli, writing for The Wall Street Journal, found the content on the album "often-gloomy, [but] yearning-for-optimism."
 Walla rejected the notion that the content on the album was bleak, noting that Gibbard's lyrics are mainly a "real simple expression of need and needing to be loved."
 Kelefa Sanneh, writing for The New York Times, observed that an extension of the album's long-distance theme lies in each song's reliance "upon a single, fragile-sounding melodic line—a skein of broken guitar chords, a reverberating piano."

+Songs

+Transatlanticism opens with the pulse of a distant freeway—a field recording of ambient noise—captured in the Seattle twilight.
+It segues into "The New Year," a song reflecting on a melancholic party on the final night of the year.
+Gibbard created the song's fictional protagonist by blending traits from several women he had encountered: “This song is about a person who came to me one day and said she wanted to be written about," he explained.
+The strange, looping noise in "Lightness" was achieved by modulating the pitch with a Leslie speaker, in tandem with an unintentional bleed between tracks on the physical master tape that gives it an eerie effect.
+The original version of "Title and Registration", available on its original CD single, is a markedly different iteration of the song.
+When mixing the album, Chris Walla felt dissatisfied with the song's upbeat tempo and tone in contrast with its suspenseful lyrics.
+He utilized a Lexicon Varispeech, a piece of hardware normally used in speech therapy, to crush the drum sounds into something more minimal, and he also slowed its tempo and altered its guitar and bass lines.
+"Expo 86" references the transportation fair, continuing the overarching ideas of travel and disconnection.
+Walla composed the song's bridge, which wasn't part of the original demo, believing it needed a break from its steadily mounting repetition.
+"Tiny Vessels", which centers on a casual and emotionless physical relationship—was written about a particular encounter, distinct from the themes explored in the rest of the album.
+Gibbard wrote "Tiny Vessels" about being so intoxicated by someone's physical beauty that one can overlook deeper incompatibilities.
+The same hollow bond fueled The Postal Service’s "Such Great Heights".